albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

        org.mockito.exceptions.verification.WantedButNotInvoked at JpaContactUsServiceTest.java:156
    ```

-   These should fail as despite the fact that the method returns what we expect (an empty optional), the service did not interact with the repository as expected.
+   These should fail as despite the fact that the method returns what we expect (an empty optional).
+The service did not interact with the repository as expected.

 1. Make the test pass